-The total carrying value of our Battery & Energy Products inventory, including raw materials, work in process and finished goods, amounted to approximately \$16,650 and \$13,639 as of December 31, 2017 and 2016, respectively.
-The year-over-year increase primarily reflects inventory to service our higher backlog at December 31, 2017.
+The total carrying value of our Battery & Energy Products inventory, including raw materials, work in process and finished goods, amounted to approximately \$14,007 and \$16,650 as of December 31, 2018 and 2017, respectively.
+The year-over-year 16% decrease primarily reflects Management's efforts to reduce inventory from historically maintained levels.